webplatform/saltyvagrant-mediawiki/README.md

 ## Development

+All the development work is made on your local machine and IDE.
+But the web server, database, and other services are running within the VM.

 ### Softwares to install

+Make sure you have the latest of those.
+I've seen issues working with the Vagrant environment without keeping them updated.

 1. [Vagrant 2.x](http://www.vagrantup.com/)
 2. [Oracle VM VirtualBox](https://www.virtualbox.org/)
+3. Salty Vagrant Vagrant plugin (installation covered below)

-### Procedure
+### Procedures

-All the work is happening within the VM.
+Feel free to contribute your setup under a different Operating System environment that supports Vagrant.

+If you want setup manually your workspace, you can follow the Salt Stack states definitions stored in the `salt/` folder.
+Every definitions are space indendted text (YAML) describing required changes that can be applied on a blank Linux instance.

+Although the provisioner is using Salt Stack, the required configurations are concise enough to be understood without learning the syntax it uses.

+#### Mac OS X and Linux

-This procedure assumes either Linux or Mac OS X. If you used this workspace under Windows with Vagrant, feel free to contribute to the README to setup under that environment.
+This procedure assumes either Linux or Mac OS X. If you used this workspace under Windows with Vagrant.

 1. Get a MediaWiki installation and a MySQL dump to work with
   - Keep the MySQL dump file in `utilities/snapshot.sql`